exalearn/colmena/docs/quickstart.rst

     ``... - thinker.producer - INFO - Created a new guess: 9.51``

-2. Messages from the Colmena queue or method server
+2. Messages from the Colmena queue or task server

     ``... - colmena.redis.queue - INFO - Client received a task_generator result with topic generate```